carpentries-incubator/lesson-parallel-python/episodes/benchmarking.md

 performance may scale unexpectedly.
 There are many reasons for this, hyper-threading being one of them.
 See the ensuing example.

-On a machine with 4 physical and 8 logical cores, this admittedly oversimplistic benchmark:
+On a machine with 4 physical and 8 logical cores, this admittedly over-simplistic benchmark:

 ```python
 x = []